 Women instinctively associate lush hair with feminine beauty.
 It can be frightening to notice shedding that seems to be more substantial than normal.
 We all shed nearly 100 hairs a day.
 More than this could signify the need for a medical consultation and examination.
 Fortunately, Callender Dermatology & Cosmetic Center offers treatments for hair loss in Glenn Dale, MD.

 Female pattern hair loss affects more women than many people imagine.
 In some practices, more than 25% of hair restoration patients are women.
 The reason for seeking treatment may differ as it relates to the pattern of hair loss.
-For example, some women wish to lower their hairline or to increase the density of hair around their face while others seek treatment that will add thickness to their part line or crown of the head.
+For example, some women wish to lower their hairline or to increase the density of hair around their faces while others seek treatment that will add thickness to their part line or crown of the head.
 What most patients have in common is that they want to achieve the profound cosmetic improvement that comes from appropriate hair restoration treatment.

 Hair Loss And Hair Transplantation in Women of Color

 There are several causes of hair loss in women – hereditary causes, crash dieting (inadequate protein), childbirth, birth control pills, medications, medical illnesses (thyroid disease, anemia), surgery, cancer treatments and improper hair care.
 The most common type of hair loss in all women, regardless of race, is female pattern hair loss (FPHL) or hereditary thinning.
 It occurs in approximately 30 million women in the United States.
 Younger and older women alike can be affected, but the typical patient is between 50-60 years od age.